mixxxdj/manual/source/chapters/controllers/behringer_cmd_studio_4a.rst

-Behringer CMD Studio 4a
+Behringer CMD STUDIO 4a
 =======================

 .. figure:: ../../_static/controllers/behringer_cmd_studio_4a_top.png
    :align: center
    :width: 100%
    :figwidth: 100%
-   :alt: Behringer CMD Studio 4a (top view)
+   :alt: Behringer CMD STUDIO 4a (top view)
    :figclass: pretty-figures

-   Behringer CMD Studio 4a (top view)
+   Behringer CMD STUDIO 4a (top view)

-The Behringer CMD Studio 4a is a 2 deck controller that supports 4 virtual decks and has a built in 4 channel (one stereo master, one stereo headphones) USB sound card built in.
+The Behringer CMD STUDIO 4a is a 2 deck controller that supports 4 virtual decks and has a built in 4 channel (one stereo master, one stereo headphones) USB sound card built in.